Deep Reinforcement Learning for Inventory Networks: Toward Reliable Policy Optimization: Core ideas

-Notice that the dimension of the state space grows with the number of locations, the lead time, and the length of the demand forecast information.
-The dimension of the action space and the dimension of the demand realizations (\ie $\xi_t$) also grows with the number of locations.
+The dimension of the state space grows with the number of locations, the maximum lead time on each edge, and the length of the demand forecast window.
+The dimension of demand realizations (\ie, $\xi_t$) grows with the number of locations, and the dimension of the action space grows with the number of edges.

-{\bf Transition functions.} Following the literature on inventory control, we separately consider two ways in which inventory on-hand at each store evolves:
+{\bf Transition functions.} Following the literature on inventory control, we separately consider two ways in which inventory on hand at each store evolves:

-The case \eqref{eq: transition for backlogged} is known as \emph{backlogged demand}, and imagines the customers will wait for the product if not immediately available (though a cost is incurred for the delay).
-The case \eqref{eq: transition for lost demand} is known as a \emph{lost demand} model and imagines that unmet demand disappears.
-The rest of the transitions are defined as
+Equation~\eqref{eq: transition for backlogged} corresponds to a \emph{backlogged demand} model, where customers wait if the product is unavailable.
+Equation~\eqref{eq: transition for lost demand} corresponds to a \emph{lost demand} model, where unmet demand is discarded.

-We omit an explicit formula for how forecasting information is updated, as this is case dependent.
-In some of our examples, demand is independent across time and no forecasting state is used.
-In another example, $\mathcal{F}^k_{t}$ contains a window of recent demands that is considered sufficient for predicting the future.
-Taken together, these equations define the system function $f$ that governs state transitions.